National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Can I find accommodation in traditional guesthouses?

 Yes, Maramures has an excellent network of traditional guesthouses, especially in Valea Izei (Barsana, Vadu Izei, Botiza, Ieud).
-Many offer full meals with local products (30–50 lei/person/meal), and hosts are renowned for their hospitality.
+Many offer full meals with local products (30–50 lei/person/meal), and the hosts are renowned for their hospitality.
 Prices range from 150 to 350 lei/night/room.
 Book in advance during the summer season and holidays.

 Is it necessary to have a car to visit Maramures?